 Happy New Year this year, seems hollow with Round 4 of the Corona Virus reeling it's ugly head and setting new infection records daily.
-Omicron or Fall, with the two extra shows to be in whatever it's called is really kicking our St. Vital and Transcona areas.
-A better collective butts right now and maybe, series of locations to cover more turf just maybe some of the anti-this and anti-that are experiencing some of this reality and hopefully we can all finally start working together to put this bug in Garden City again, May 11th we're it's place.
+Omicron or whatever it's called is really kicking our St. Vital and Transcona areas.
+A better collective butts right now and maybe, just maybe some of the anti-this and anti-that are experiencing some of this reality and hopefully we can all finally start working together to put this bug in Garden City again, May 11th we're it's place.